Do Go On - Do Go On Presents: Arty Facts - The Keith Haring Mural

 And he's like, I just did that.

-It had instantly grabbed his attention and he soon learned that Haring was responsible.
+instantly grabbed his attention and he soon learned that Herring was responsible.

 After following to art exhibitions across the world, Buckley was able to meet and convince

-And that sort of shows how hot he was in the art world.
+And that sort of shows how hot he was it in the art world.
+At 23 he's already being

-At 23, he was already being invited around the world to exhibit and do murals and things
+invited around the world to exhibit and do murals and things like that.
+That's really cool.

-John Buckley had to sort of follow him, eventually meeting him at a party and was like, hey,
+John Buckley had to sort of following, eventually meeting him at a party and was like, hey,

 Because he was staying at the school, he was given a key to the classrooms and at night